aragakerubo/alx-low_level_programming/0x0E-structures_typedef/README.md

 ### 3. Outside of a dog, a book is a man's best friend.
 Inside of a dog it's too dark to read

+### 4. A door is what a dog is perpetually on the wrong side of